netcarver/PW-TextformatterCurrency/readme.md

 A locale-aware currency formatter module for Processwire.

 The module reads a conforming input money formatted string, splits it and formats each valid monetary amount according to the locale defined in the module settings.
-The module is capabale of using the visiting browser's headers to determine which locale to use when formatting monetary amounts of various currencies.
+The module is capable of using the visiting browser's headers to determine which locale to use when formatting monetary amounts of various currencies.

-Internally, the module uses PHPs Internationalization extension (_intl_) to actually do the formatting.
+Internally, the module uses PHPs Internationalization extension (_intl_) to do the formatting.

 Input money format
 ------------------